Wendor-in/raspap-webgui/README.md

 Look for the list above to grow as we add more exlcusive features.
 Have an idea or suggestion for a future enhancement?
 Start or join an [Insiders discussion](https://github.com/RaspAP/raspap-insiders/discussions) and let us know!

 ## Funding targets
-Following is a list of funding targets.
+Below is a list of funding targets.
 When a funding target is reached, the features that are tied to it are merged back into RaspAP and released to the public for general availability.

-### $500
+### $1000 - 2nd Insiders Edition
-The first **Insiders Edition** includes the exclusive features listed above.
+The  **2nd Insiders Edition** includes the exclusive features listed above.

+### $500 - 1st Insiders Edition (completed)
+✅ Multiple OpenVPN client configs
+✅ OpenVPN certificate authentication
+✅ OpenVPN service logging
+✅ Night mode toggle
+✅ Restrict network to static clients
+✅ WireGuard support
+✅ Set AP transmit power

 ## Frequently asked questions